Call Of Duty: Warzone Permanent Ban Fix: How To Fix A Permanent Ban On Warzone

 We’ll explain what you can do if you feel that a permanent ban has been applied incorrectly.
 We’ll also run through the various reasons why a permanent ban may have been applied.
 But we’ll say this now.
-Unlike the Warzone shadow ban, the chances are pretty slim that you can ‘fix’ this issue.
+The chances are pretty slim that you can ‘fix’ this issue.

 How To Fix A Permanent Ban On Warzone